unional/type-plus/README.md

 ## Attribution

-Some of the code in this library is created by other people in the TypeScript community.
+Some code in this library is created by other people in the TypeScript community.
-I merely adding them in and maybe making some adjustments.
+I'm merely adding them in and maybe making some adjustments.
 Whenever possible, I add attribution to the person who created those **codes** in the file.

 ## Similar projects